-Example of meaning unit Code Category Theme "In my viewpoint, many programs at Hong Kong universities are taught in English, offering fewer opportunities to engage in innovation and technology compared to mainland China.
+Example of meaning unit Code Category Theme "In my viewpoint, many programs at Hong Kong universities are taught in English, offering fewer opportunities to engage in innovation and technology compared to the Chinese mainland.
 Conversely, Mandarin or Putonghua is commonly used as the instruction language.
-And High English language proficiency Push factors Language and Learning Environment universities in mainland China have relatively lower tuition fees and boast strong reputations.
+High English language proficiency Push factors Language and Learning Environment And universities in the Chinese mainland have relatively lower tuition fees and boast strong reputations.
 Additionally, when it comes to internships and applied learning, the Chinese mainland provides more opportunities to explore and practice innovation and technology."
-(S10) Lower tuition fees, more internship op- portunities Pull factors Environment "The primary factors leading me to further my studies at mainland universities are economic considerations, personal capabilities, and available opportunities."
-(S11) Economic considera- tions, personal capa- bilities Push factors Career and Economic Prospects Comparative less tu- ition and living cost Pull factors "Personally, the limited options at Hong Kong universities, particularly the narrow range of professional subjects, have driven me to pursue studies in mainland China."
+Lower tuition fees, more internship op- portunities Pull factors Environment (S10) "The primary factors leading me to further my studies at the Chinese mainland universities are economic considerations, personal capabilities, and available opportunities."
+(S11) Economic considera- tions, personal capa- bilities Push factors Career and Economic Prospects Comparative less tu- ition and living cost Pull factors "Personally, the limited options at Hong Kong universities, particularly the narrow range of professional subjects, have driven me to pursue studies in the Chinese mainland."
 (S12) The limited options of universities in Hong Kong Push factors Academic Opportunities and Institutional More universities and discipline options Pull factors Appeal "In Hong Kong, access to educational resources is limited, and competition is exceptionally intense.
-However, pursuing further studies at mainland universities provides me with greater access to resources, enhancing the possibilities for future career development.
-Moreover, mainland universities offer many disciplines that are not available at Hong Kong institutions."
-Limited access to ed- ucation resources, in- tense competition Push factors Academic Opportunities and Institutional (S13) A wide range of specialized disciplines offered Pull factors Appeal decisions (Altbach & Knight, 2007), but are uniquely shaped by Hong Kong's "One Country, Two Systems" context, which fosters cultural familiarity yet highlights distinct educational systems.
+However, pursuing further studies at the Chinese mainland universities provides me with greater access to resources, enhancing the possibilities for future career development.
+Moreover, the Chinese mainland universities offer many disciplines that are not available at Limited access to education resources, intense competition Push factors Academic Opportunities and Institutional Hong Kong institutions."
+(S13) A wide range of specialized disciplines offered Pull factors Appeal